slowernews/slowernews/rationales/index.md

 2021-06-12

-- Broader view on "Facebook is becoming na «independent nation».
+- Broader view on "Facebook is becoming an «independent nation»".

 ### Is Sharing Economy a faith?